Mary SarotteDean's Professor of History and Professor of International Relations

 Office: VKC 330

-Sarotte's previous publications include the books Dealing with the Devil and German Military Reform and European Security as well as a number of scholarly articles.
+Sarotte's previous publications include two other books (Dealing with the Devil, and German Military Reform and European Security) as well as a number of scholarly articles.
 Sarotte has also written for Time, Die Zeit, and The Economist and appeared as a political commentator on the BBC, CNN International and Sky News.

 Sarotte earned her AB in History and Science at Harvard University and her PhD in History at Yale University.
 After graduate school, she served as a White House Fellow and subsequently joined the faculty of the University of Cambridge.
 She received tenure there in 2004 before returning to the US to teach at USC.
 Sarotte is a former Humboldt Scholar, a former member of the Institute for Advanced Study in Princeton, and a member of the Council on Foreign Relations.
 She serves on the board of the Willy Brandt Foundation in Berlin.